FALLACY 4:

 no longer to consider whether the reasons we employ are true or false, but whether they will avail to defend that which we maintain.
 We employ all sorts of reasons, good or bad, in order that there may be some to suit everyone. (p.
 279).

-The whole section closes with a kind of final recommendation:
+The section concludes with a final recommendation:

 To have no end but truth, and to examine reasonings with so much care, that even prejudice shall not be able to mislead us. (p.
 276)